CHG-MERIDIAN/CHG.Extensions.Security.Txt/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Please note by far the quickest way to get a new feature is to file a Pull Request.**

+We will consider your request but it may be closed if it's something we're not actively planning to work on.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]